northbright/Notes/hardware/xiaomi/reboot-mi-tv-to-fix-the-issue-that-air-mirroring-is-stuck.md

-# Reboot Mi TV to Fix the Issue that Airplay is Stuck
+# Reboot Mi TV to Fix the Issue that Air Mirroring is Stuck

 ## Problem
-* Airplay iPhone to Mi TV
+* Air mirror iPhone to Mi TV
 * Connected successfully
 * Screen on Mi TV is stuck